Examining Racial Stereotypes in YouTube Autocomplete Suggestions: Abstract

 \section{Abstract}

 Autocomplete is a popular search feature that predicts queries based on user input and guides users to a set of potentially relevant suggestions.
-In this study, we examine how YouTube autocompletes serve as an information source for users exploring information about race.
-We perform an algorithm output audit of autocomplete suggestions for input queries about four racial groups and examine the stereotypes they embody.
-Using critical discourse analysis, we identify five major sociocultural contexts in which racial biases manifest---\textit{Appearance, Ability, Culture, Social Equity, and Manner}.
-Our results show evidence of aggregated discrimination and interracial tensions in the autocompletes we collected and highlight their potential risks in othering racial minorities.
-We call for urgent innovations in content moderation policy design and enforcement to address these biases in search outputs.
+In this study, we examine what YouTube autocompletes suggest to users seeking information about race on the platform.
+Specifically, we perform an algorithm output audit of autocomplete suggestions for input queries about four racial groups and examine the stereotypes they embody.
+Using critical discourse analysis, we identify five major sociocultural contexts in which racial information appears---\textit{Appearance, Ability, Culture, Social Equity, and Manner}.
+We found that the participatory nature of YouTube produces a multifaceted representation of race-related content in its search outputs, characterized by enduring historical biases, aggregated discrimination, and interracial tensions, while simultaneously depicting minority resistance and aspirations of a post-racial society.
+We call for innovations in content moderation policy design and enforcement to address existing racial harms in YouTube search outputs.

 \keywords{Algorithm audit, algorithmic bias, content moderation, racial bias, search engine}